The Best Overnight or Same Day Sourdough Discard Pancakes

 There’s something special about starting the morning with a stack of warm, fluffy pancakes.
 But when you add sourdough into the mix, breakfast becomes truly irresistible.
-These Sourdough Pancakes are light, airy, and full of that subtle tangy flavor that sourdough lovers know and crave.
+These Sourdough Discard Pancakes are light, airy, and full of that subtle tangy flavor that sourdough lovers know and crave.

 This recipe uses an overnight ferment, which not only gives your pancakes a deeper flavor but also makes them easier to digest.
 By the time morning comes, you’ll have a perfectly bubbly batter ready to be transformed into golden stacks of pancakes.
 All it takes is a few simple additions the next morning, and you’ll have the fluffiest, most flavorful pancakes to ever hit your breakfast table.